Bromeliads are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 - Look for plants with undamaged leaves

-- Remember: Neoregelia die after flowering, start new plants by removing pups.
+- Remember: Neoregelia die after flowering, start new plants by removing pups from the mother plant.